oreade01/UEP239_Final_Project/README.md

   - ```Zip Codes```: This shapefile is from the United States Census Bureau; the polygons represent 5 digit zip code tabulation areas (ZCTA) boundaries in Massachusetts from 2010
   - ```School points```, ```library points```, and ```farmer market points```: all of these point data are shapefiles, and are from [MassGIS](https://www.mass.gov/orgs/massgis-bureau-of-geographic-information).
 The CRS of all shapefiles and basemaps used in this analysis is the Massachusetts Mainland Projection (EPSG:26986).
   - ```ACS, S1401```: 2019 American Community Survey Data from the United States Census Bureau.
 This data is in the csv format, and describes various measures of school enrollment.
 For this project, I use the column that describes the total population 3 years and older enrolled in school (kindergarten to 12th grade)
+  - ```ACS, S0101```: 2019 American Community Survey Data from the United States Census Bureau.
+Also in csv format, this data describes age and sex data in the US.
+For this project, I use the column that describes the total population under the age of five.
+  - ```ACS, S1601```: 2019 American Community Survey Data from the United States Census Bureau.
+This csv data includes information about language speaking patterns in the U.S.

  ## Hours spent